UB44: Releases

 The album was initially released on LP and cassette.
 A CD reissue followed in 1993.
 Some releases incorrectly state that the album was recorded in 1981.

 Content

 This album was effectively the last one in their early musical style, again mixing heavy, doom-laden reggae soundscapes with politically and socially conscious lyrics.
 In particular, "I Won't Close My Eyes" and "Love is All is Alright" use reverb, echoes, and stereo positioning for a shimmering, three dimensional feel indicated by the 3D cover.
-Droning rhythms- the 4th dimension of time- induce a trance, evoking reggae's substance behind the muse.
+Droning rhythms induce a trance, evoking reggae's substance behind the muse.
 "Love is All is Alright" is a slow number with close sounding, harmonised vocals.
 Sax and trumpet echo in a huge hall, sounding like some Caribbean band of long ago.
 A funky, effected, simple guitar twang adds to the old and new feel.
 The lyrics challenge the listener that "a little more hate" may be needed in polarised racial and class conflicts.